AspieSoft/TerraformCloudflareConfig/readme.md

 I recommend forking this repo and changing the config to your liking.

-Note: you will also need to install the [terraform](https://developer.hashicorp.com/terraform/downloads) cli for linux.
+Note: you will also need to install the [terraform](https://developer.hashicorp.com/terraform/downloads) cli.

-> Notice: `run.sh` assumes you are using linux.

 ## Installation